History of London Gateway (Scratchwood) services

 Location and Junction

 As the extension came closer to being built, it was noted that the new road required its own maintenance compound and service station.
-However the new motorway offered very little space for any additional facilities, and closely-spaced junctions made finding the right place even more difficult.
+However the new motorway offered very little space for any additional facilities, a search which was hampered by closely-spaced junctions and the parallel railway line.

-Originally, the M1 was to have a J3, the Scratchwood Interchange, which would have flowed freely on to the Stirling Corner Link Road, which would have provided access to the A1 and A41.
-An opportunity was spotted to build a maintenance compound on the west side of the interchange which was right in the centre of the new section of the M1, and could serve two other important roads too.
-This was particularly appealing as Barnet Borough Council had lost one of their depots to the new route, and were looking for a new one.
-Building the depot required the complex plan for Scratchwood Interchange to be scrapped and replaced with a roundabout.
+Originally, the M1 was to have a J3, the Scratchwood Interchange, which would have flowed freely on to the Stirling Corner Link Road, providing access to the A1 and A41.
+An opportunity was spotted to build a maintenance compound on the west side of the interchange which was right in the centre of the new section of the M1; this could serve two other important roads too.
+This was particularly appealing as Barnet Borough Council had lost one of their depots to the new road, and were looking for a new one.
+Building the depot required the complex plan for Scratchwood Interchange to be scrapped and replaced with a simple roundabout.

 Only once this had become the preferred design was it realised that the land west of this roundabout would also make a good site for a service station.
 Before the services could be added to the mix, the land had to be reclaimed from British Rail, where it was being occupied by the disused Scratchwood sidings.
 The services could then be squashed between the M1 and the Midland Mainline.